ibm-client-engineering/solution-sfg-aws/readme.md

 kubeVersion: '>=v1.23.14-eks-ffeb93d'
 ```

 Create a sterling override file similar to this one:
+This is valid for installing the Sterling B2BI product.
+If using SFG,

 `sterling-overrides-b2bi.yaml`
 ```